notkingsley/vanity/README.md

 # Vanity

 **Vanity** is an in-memory distributed data structure server.
-At the moment, the "distributed" part is still a work in progress, but the in-memory part is working just fine.
+At the moment, the "distributed" part is still WIP, but everything else works just fine.

 The server side implementation is C++,
-The test client (and the unit tests themselves) are in Python and I'll probably create distributable client packages for other languages (including C++) in the future, starting with Python.
+The test client (and the unit tests themselves) are in Python and I might create distributable client packages for other languages (including C++) in the future, starting with Python.

 **Vanity** supports ```string```, ```int``` , ```float```, ```list```, ```set```, and ```hash``` data types with several [commands](docs/commands/).